What is Lent? Plus 12 Best Books For Lent Season

 Friends of Jesus

-Karen Kingsbury wrote a set of short Biblical fiction stories, about the friends of Jesus.
+Karen Kingsbury wrote a set of short stories about the friends of Jesus.
 Some of these are very unlikely friends at first glance.
 But, by exploring the before and after of each encounter, we get to see some beautiful possibilities and real hope.
-The kind found in the stories of the resurrection.

 Meeting this possible representation of Simon the Leper and Jarius was very powerful for me.
-Seeing the change of heart-Jarius especially was believable.
-Martha and Mary and Peter and John are always fun to encounter, and hearing the resurrection stories from these unique perspectives was fun!
-Definitely a good pick in the fiction books for lent category!
+Seeing the change of heart–Jarius’ especially was believable.
+Martha and Mary and Peter and John are always fun to encounter, and hearing the resurrection story from these unique perspectives was fun!

 Find it here:

 Well, there you have it.
-A dozen of my favorite books for lent (though there’s a few more resurrection stories over here).
-5 Biblical Fiction Easter stories for adults, and 7 Nonfiction Easter books for adults to dive into!
+A dozen of my favorite Easter reads (though there are a few more over here and here).

-I love reading books for Easter with my kids, and have also put together some of our favorite kids’ Easter books for you!
+If you’re looking for something to read with the kids, I’ve also put together some of our favorite kids’ Easter books for you!

 What are your favorite books for Lent?
-I’m sure there are a number of good ones I haven’t read yet.
+I’m sure there are several good ones I haven’t read yet.

 Until Next Time, Love God, Love Books, Shine The Light!!